-ProDocks costs $25/month.
-GoRamp starts at $175/month.
-DataDocks starts at $249/month.
-OpenDock requires a custom quote.
-And we just open sourced the code under ELv2 — any warehouse can run their own instance for free.
+ProDocks is free for a single warehouse.
+Every other tool in this category is enterprise-priced or requires a custom quote.
+And we open sourced the code under ELv2 — any warehouse can run their own instance for free.

 That's not a promotional price.
 It's not a loss leader.
 It's what dock scheduling software should cost when it's built by people who actually run docks — and when AI has collapsed the cost of building it.

 Software Prices Are Going to Come Down.
-Ours Already Did.
+Ours Already Did — Twice.

 The dirty secret of enterprise software pricing is that most of the cost has nothing to do with the software itself.
 You're paying for a sales team, a customer success team, an implementation team, a support tier structure, and the overhead of a company built around selling software to other companies.